 Building a Strong Early Childhood System

 Pieces of Colorado’s early childhood system are scattered in several state departments.
-This limits communication between programs and complicates families’ interactions with services and supports.
+This limits communication between programs and complicates families’ interactions with services and support.
 We can better meet the needs of families by building a strong early childhood system in Colorado that aligns programs, allows for the blending of multiple financing streams, promotes the sharing and tracking of data, and establishes common performance outcomes.

 Recent Policy Successes

-House Bill 19-1005 established a new tax credit, tied to credential level, for early childhood educators working at qualified home and center-based programs.
+HB 19-1005 established a new tax credit, tied to credential level, for early childhood educators working at qualified home and center-based programs.

-House Bill 19-1052 allows local communities to collaborate to establish special districts to provide early childhood education, health and family support services.
+HB 19-1052 allows local communities to collaborate to establish special districts to provide early childhood education, health and family support services.

-Senate Bill 19-063 requires state leaders to develop a plan to address declining availability of infant care and family child care homes in Colorado.
+SB 19-063 requires state leaders to develop a plan to address declining availability of infant care and family child care homes in Colorado.